pseusys/SeasideVPN/viridian/algae/typhoon/README.md

   At one point in time, only one `INIT` or `HDSK` message is expected.
 3. In general `HDSK` messages should be **rare**, there is no need to perform healthchecks often.
   That is why setting next in values not within the default constants is not advised.
+4. However, it is important for server to limit `next_in` values received from user to some reasonable delay.
+  Otherwise the server might end up polluted with lots of waiting-forever `Server`s.